Zor-El: Pre-Crisis

-Earth-One

 In pre-Crisis continuity, Zor-El was a climatographer on Krypton, and one of the only scientists to believe his brother Jor-El's predictions about the impending destruction of Krypton.
-When the planet exploded, Argo City was somehow blown safely into space with a life-giving bubble of air around it (a later version of the story in Action Comics #316 (September 1964) has the city saved by weather dome that Zor-El had constructed).
-The explosion had turned the ground beneath Argo City into Kryptonite, but Zor-El and the other survivors covered the surface with sheets of lead.
-The Kryptonians managed to keep alive for many years, and Kara was born a short time after the destruction of Krypton.
-The end for Argo City came when a meteor storm punched holes into the lead sheeting, exposing the survivors to the deadly kryptonite radiation.
+When the planet exploded, Argo City was blown safely into space with a life-giving bubble of air around it (a later version of the story has the city saved by weather dome that Zor-El had constructed).
+The explosion turns the ground beneath Argo into kryptonite, but Zor-El and the other survivors covered the surface with sheets of lead.
+The Kryptonians manage to keep alive for many years, and Kara was born a short time after the destruction of Krypton.
+The end for Argo came when a meteor storm punched holes into the lead sheeting, exposing the survivors to kryptonite radiation.
 Zor-El managed to build a rocket and use it to send his daughter Kara to Earth.
-Fearing that Superman would not recognize her because he had left Krypton as an infant, Kara's parents provided a costume based closely on the Man of Steel's own.

-It was later revealed to Supergirl through Zor-El induced dreams that her parents had teleported away into the Survival Zone (similar to the Phantom Zone) during Argo's final moments.
-Supergirl was able to rescue them in Action Comics #310 (March 1964), and Zor-El and Alura went on to live in Kandor.
+It was later revealed to Supergirl that her parents had teleported away into the Survival Zone (similar to the Phantom Zone) during Argo's final moments.
+Supergirl was able to rescue them, and Zor-El and Alura went on to live in Kandor.
 When the bottle city was enlarged, Zor-El and Alura resettled on New Krypton/Rokyn.

 Earth-Two

-In the alternate universe of Earth-Two, Zor-L and Allura (note different spelling) sent Kara to Earth Two where she became Power Girl.
-This Zor-L was an expert in psychology and created a virtual reality chamber for Kara inside her spacecraft.
-As she aged inside the rocket on her way to Earth-Two (taking a different, longer course than Kal-L did), she experienced the type of life she would have had on Krypton.
-Zor-L and Allura were killed when Krypton exploded.
-This version of Zor-L lived in Kandor and not Argo City.
-Zor-L only made one appearance in Showcase #98 (March 1978).
+In the alternate universe of Earth-Two, Zor-L and Allura did not survive Krypton's destruction.
+Additionally, Zor-L lived in Kandor rather than Argo City.